 So look at the colours and details of the inside of the American Tourister.
 I’m a sucker for that.
 There was a similar American Tourister suitcase in purple that was rather attractive on the outside, but had no colours on the inside, and less zippers and features… I do think I’ll miss the pockets on the outside of the soft-sided Samsonite (useful to slip in things at the last minute without having to completely open the case, also useful for large flat objects).
 But I think I’ll figure out some way to compensate (probably any items like that will just go into my carry-on, or I’ll have to plan better)

 Oh, and the price.
-With a regular price of $389, I got a whopping discount of $156, bringing the price down to $233.
+With a regular price of $389, I got a whopping discount of $156, bringing the price down to $233, most of what I got on credit card points.
 This seems so reasonable that if I really don’t like the luggage, I could always get a different one in a few years.
 In another time, I think I might have been concerned that it’s a little heavy, i.e. 3.6 kilos, which is a rather large percentage of a 23 kilo limit.
 But these days, I’m packing lighter.

 On the other hand, I admit being a little shocked when I finally compared to the two suitcases.
 66cm plus the wheels meant that, yes, it’s the same length as my Samsonite was.
 But look how fat it is (and that’s without expanding it).
 It’s 50% bigger!
 And that’s for the medium, not large, size of this range.
 I’m not sure that I really needed such a big suitcase, but because it moves so easily, I think it shouldn’t matter really, if it’s half-full, or extra full.

-For all the attractive reasons for getting this suitcase, I even managed to overcome my prejudice about a suitcase named after an American tourist (Samsonite, Antler, Rimova all sound much more sophisticated to these ears).
+For all the attractive reasons for getting this suitcase, I even managed to overcome my prejudice about a suitcase named after an American Tourist (Samsonite, Antler, Rimova all sound much more sophisticated to these ears).
 But what’s in a name?
-I can’t wait to try this suitcase now; I’ll update and report on it once I do.
-And of course, the most important thing: Thor seems to like it.